YonathanGuez/crawler_python3/README.md

 ## Check the Hierarchy of all Tags Heading
 This is a Project check all Tags Hn and the number of character for each tags Hn

-This project call some SEO technical like how to check the hierarchy of hn It is important for the rang of the site if you not use well you can have a bad rank
+This project call some SEO technical like how to check the hierarchy of hn.<br />
+It is important for the rang of the site if you not use well you can have a bad rank.<br />

 In this script we will use only the library : requests and BeautifulSoup